Green-Software-Foundation/certification/planning/certification-update-plan.md

 ### 2.1 How are SCI certificates issued?

-**Decision: Extend existing webhook** -- Add SCI-specific fields to the existing `course-completion` webhook, triggered by inserting a row into a new Supabase table (`sci_approvals`).
-A reviewer (or script) inserts the row after completing the 3-gate review, and a Supabase database webhook fires the API.
+**Decision: Dedicated issuance API endpoint** -- A new `POST /api/issue-sci-certificate` endpoint accepts SCI-specific fields and issues the certificate.
+The reviewer calls this endpoint (via curl, script, or future admin UI) after completing the single-pass review.
+The endpoint handles all downstream work: database inserts, PDF generation, email notification.

 Alternatives considered:
-- **Manual API call**: A reviewer calls the API directly (e.g. via curl/script) with all SCI fields after approving a submission.
-Simpler but no audit trail in the database for the approval event itself.
+- **Supabase table trigger**: Reviewer inserts a row into a `sci_approvals` table, which fires a database webhook.
+Provides an audit trail but couples the reviewer workflow to the database layer and makes the issuance flow harder to reason about.
 - **Admin UI**: Build a browser-based admin page where reviewers fill in the SCI fields and issue a certificate.
 Better UX but significantly more work for v1.
+Can be built on top of the API endpoint later.

 ### 2.2 How are organizations represented?